kevin-labtani/react-native-workshop/To do list/Readme.md

 ```
 ### 1.4

-Now you have to import your Header component in the App.js and replace the comment "Header" with <Header /> component.
+Now you have to import your Header component in the App.js and replace the comment "Header" with the < Header /> component.
 Finally, you should have this code in your App.js

 ```js